parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 ## Installing Software

-Before we can do our analyses, we need to install some software into our new remote computer.
-There are many programs necessary to make today's analysis work, so rather than typing all of that code out ourselves, I have prepared a script that we will download and run to install the programs for us.
+Before we can do our analyses, we need to install the required software into our the instance.
+There are many programs necessary to make today's exercise work.
+So rather than typing all of that code out ourselves I have prepared a script that we will use to install the programs for us.

 1.21) First we need to download the script I have written for this workshop.
 Click the copy button on the code block below and paste it into your terminal